Disney World Vacation Package Discounts

 However, Disney sometimes offers special promotional package discounts, particularly in the off-season.
-You have to know the special discount codes, which I list here when available.
+You have to know the special discount codes, which we list here when available.

 Disney World packages have rules about advance payment, cancellations and changes that are usually much more restrictive than those associated with “room only” reservations.
 If you’re not sure about whether to buy a package vs. just booking your room and tickets separately, click here for information that should help you decide.

 It can be difficult to sort out what is best for your particular situation.
-That’s why I think it’s a good idea to have someone knowledgable on your side, making sure all the details are covered.
-My advice is this: if you want to book a Walt Disney World vacation package, I strongly recommend using a travel agent who specializes in Disney travel.
+That’s why we think it’s a good idea to have someone knowledgable on your side, making sure all the details are covered.
+Our advice is this: if you want to book a Walt Disney World vacation package, we strongly recommend using a travel agent who specializes in Disney travel.
 It costs you nothing, and you can sit back, relax, and have all the vacation planning and hassle taken care of by someone else.

-For 2014, the seasonal pricing of dining packages has been eliminated, and prices for the Quick Service Dining Plan, regular Dining Plan or Deluxe Dining Plan are the same as those that were rolled out in June 2013.
+For 2014, the seasonal pricing of dining packages has been eliminated, and prices for the Quick Service Dining Plan, regular Dining Plan or Deluxe Dining Plan started out the same price as the 2013 packages, but went up by a few dollars per day in March 2014.
 Prices for the Premium Plan and Platinum Plan have gone up $5 per person per day.